hixio-mh/qftest-plugin/README.md

 # The QF-Test Jenkins plugin

-QF-Test can extensively controlled via command line options, which allows its integration in various Continous Integration and Testing frameworks.
+QF-Test can extensively be controlled via command line options, which allows its integration in various Continous Integration and Testing frameworks.
-Because of this, QF-Test can easily be integrated in a Jenkins pipeline via a sh statement (with the command line parameters chosen appropriatley).
+Because of this, QF-Test can easily be integrated in a Jenkins pipeline via a sh statement (with the command line parameters chosen appropriately).
 In most scenarios, this plugin makes it even easier to perform GUI tests on your application within a jenkins build pipeline: